jado4810/privcert/README.md

 >
 > Once initialized password, try `sudo -i privcert passwd` to update.

-Set generated cert on the ssl configuration of your web server.
+Set displayed piece on the ssl configuration of your web server.
 For Apache, append below to the `VirtualHost` directive in `ssl.conf`:

 > [!NOTE]